Malek6622/Python-dashbboard-/README.md

 # Dashbboard built using python and dash(plotly)
 Hello everyone!
-So that's basically a dashboard that helps to closely monitor the performance of industrial equipment (Automatic Optical Inspection machines) that you can see through the links below.
+So that's basically a dashboard that i built to closely monitor the performance of industrial equipment (Automatic Optical Inspection machines) that you can see through the links below.
 Fusion: https://www.orbotech.com/pcb/products/fusion-series-aoi-for-pcb
 Discovery: https://www.orbotech.com/pcb/products/discovery2-series
 Built using some randomly generated data
-The code The code could be divided into 3 parts 1-generating random data
+The code could be divided into 3 parts
+1-generating random data
 2-preprocessin and reshaping the data
 3-building the app using dash